Introduction

 Misinformation spreads faster than facts.

-In this environment, people do not just need more information; they need better interpretation.
+In this environment, people do not just need more information, but they need better interpretation.

 They need stories that teach, connect, validate, and empower.

-They need creators and institutions working together to bring credibility into modern communication spaces.
+They need creators that bring credibility into modern communication spaces.

 A Path Forward: Communication with Integrity